hopefetrow/n-queens/README.md

 # n-queens

-### Developer
-  Hope Fetrow
+A program written for my CS 4310 - _______ course.

-### Objective
+### Problem
-  Given an n x n chessboard, how many different ways can you place n queens, such that none of them are attacking each other?
+Given an n x n chessboard, how many different ways can you place n queens, such that no two queens are in the same row, column, and diagonal.

 ### Description
-  The solutions to objective are found with use of recursion and backtracking.
+A backtracking algorithm is used.

+### Output
+An array of length n where the indices correspond to the row number and the values correspond to the column number the queen for that row is placed in.

-### What I learned
+# What I learned
-  The use of backtracking with a promising method can greatly reduce the number of nodes visited while searching for a solution.
+How to implement backtracking with a promising method and how it can greatly reduce the search time for DFS in some cases, in this case from O(n^n) to O(n!).

-### To run code:
-  Copy and paste the contents of nqueens.java into any IDE and change package name at top accordindly.